Great Steak Fajitas Recipe for Summertime Grilling

 - Shredded cheese

-- Fresh Homemade Salsa – Try the Hot Stuff Salsa Recipe
+- Fresh Homemade Keto-Friendly Salsa – Try the Hot Stuff Salsa Recipe

 What’s for dessert?
 The best chocolate chip cookies ever — Salty Chocolate Chunk Cookies!

-The bottom line is have some friends over, crack a cold beer, pop open some wine, and enjoy summertime grilling on your porch!
+Here is my favorite Flank Steak Fajita Recipe which I hope you will enjoy time and time again.
+Have some friends over, crack a cold beer, pop open some wine, and enjoy summertime grilling on your patio!

 Steak Fajitas with Grilled Onions and Peppers